Son of Barnard Castle explains the motivations

 McNeill's journey was not easy.

 McNeill studied the limitations of having children sit intelligence tests at 11+ a single point in time when the acceleration in children's development was particularly rapid between 10 an 16 years of age meaning slightly slower developing children failed the 11+.
 McNeill helped introduce a system in Portsmouth to monitor border-line cases of children who did not pass the 11+ so that at the age of 12, 13 and sometimes later they could transfer to a grammar school or the Technical High School.
 He also worked with the Associated Examinations Board, based in Guildford, to introduce technical subjects to their list of approved certifications.
-Increasing number of students went on to university or technical colleges.
+Increasing numbers of students went on to university or technical colleges.

 Concerning "late entries", the children who entered the Technical High School having been border-line cases for 11+, McNeill observed that some of these ended up demonstrating further into their education, a more complete set of capabilities than those who passed as 11.
 In such an environment it was not difficult to make informed judgements concerning the potential of students because there were so many opportunities for them to find combinations of subjects which suited their inclinations.
 It is notable that vandalism by students in this school was almost unheard of while it was a constant problem in the grammar and modern schools.